 Imagination, knowledge of the materials and a previous study of the insect are the main basic principles of tying.
 An artificial lure can be as perfect as if an original one.

+Fly Lure Expo 2009 in Junín de los Andes was an excellent frame to gather fly-fishing specialists.
+Two days that attracted anglers from all round the country with conferences, practical lessons and worldwide news.
+We had the opportunity of chatting with two fly-tying specialists who share the same dedication and crafted technique for different purposes.
 In a coquettish stand, some very real colorful insects –known as hyper-realistic- caught our eye.
 We talked with their creator: Marcelo Malventano, a young professional enthusiast of this almost unknown technique to which he devotes almost every day of his life.

 Embellished to Fish